Legoland Florida: Everything You Need to Know for a Great Visit

 Legoland Tickets and Hours

 Buy tickets for Legoland Florida online ahead of your trip for significant savings.
 Be on the lookout for annual pass deals, which are often offered on Black Friday and other times throughout the year.
+And you can save money on admission tickets with the Go City Pass.
 I highly recommend the “Awesomer” Pass, which includes 12 months of admission to not only Legoland Florida and Legoland Water Park, but also Sea Life Aquarium and Madame Tussauds in Orlando, as well as the Legoland Discovery Center in Atlanta.

 A stay at one of the Legoland hotels often comes with park passes, so that's something to consider, too.